gilbertbrandow/MM5020/study_plan.md

 **Past exam practice:**

 - **241015** — 6(REVISIT)
-- **240417** — 6a, 6b(REVISIT)
+- **240417** — 6a, 6b(REVISIT), 6c

 ---

 ## Exam preparations (Sept 25 – Oct 6)

-- Read of characteristics and automorphisms
+- Read of characteristics and automorphisms (DONE)
-- Read of basis of algebraic field extensions
+- Read of basis of algebraic field extensions (DONE)
 - Start working on a cheat-sheet with all important definitions & theorems
-- Saturday September 27th do MM5020 250315 completely
+- Sunday September 28th do MM5020 250315 completely